ptmt/react-native-macos/README.md

 <img width="914" alt="screenshot 2015-11-03 10 42 56" src="https://cloud.githubusercontent.com/assets/1004115/10905298/8c4e31bc-8219-11e5-8375-d43066e51c66.png">
 *(Placeholder for a nice video demonstrating smooth native UI updates from JS thread)*

-**It's not production ready**: the lack of few important features, documentation is missing, there are no benchmarks and completed examples.
+**It's not production ready**: the lack of few important APIs, documentation, benchmarks and completed examples (work in progress).
 It's also only for OS X at the moment.

 **Getting started**

-Since it's a fork of React Native, you can follow the same steps to run Examples or your own app.
+Since it's simply a fork of React Native, you can follow the same steps to run Examples or create your own app.
 Feel free to ask anything on `#react-native-desktop` channel if you run into problems (and you probably will).

 **Why not vanilla AppKit?**